By Tim Lambert

 Edwina Mountbatten’s flats for old people were built in 1963 and in 1978 Broadlands House was opened to the public.

-Plaza Theatre was built in 1931.
+Plaza Cinema was built in 1931.
 It became a theatre in 1984.
 A leisure pool was built in Romsey in 1990.

 Furthermore, brewing returned to Romsey in 1997 when the Hampshire Brewery moved to the town.
 However, it closed in 2008.

 In 2007 Romsey celebrated the 400th anniversary of the charter given by James I in 1607.
-Today the population of Romsey is 19,000.
+Today the population of Romsey is about 20,000.